 - Corporate presence: Strong rental demand supporting premium pricing and expense justification

-- Development pipeline: Opportunities for off-plan purchases with completion timing for tax optimization
+- Development pipeline: Opportunities for off-plan purchases with completion timing for tax optimisation

 Common Local Scenarios